 - only red lights

 Each look is a different mood.
-For a decorator who loves change this was an added bonus!
-Everyone in the family has a different favorite, so we have fun each having our turn to choose!
-I added 3 large garlands of sparkling crystals to add glitter and sparkle.
+For a decorator who loves change, this was an added bonus.
+Everyone in the family has a different favorite, so we have fun each having our turn to choose.
+I added three large garlands of sparkling crystals to add glitter and sparkle.
 I chose dozens and dozens of red bulbs to continue the red theme.
 Specialty tartan ornaments add detail.

-Underneath I used two tree skirts to achieve my desired affect.
-I created a vignette under the tree with a cute rustic-handled tray, some red books, a mini sled, pine cones, and faux greenery.
-I added a few faux presents to “finish” the look.
+Underneath I used two tree skirts to achieve my desired effect.
+I created a vignette under the tree with a cute rustic-handled tray, some red books, a mini sled, pinecones, and faux greenery.
+I added a few faux presents to finish the look.

 I took my dining room inspiration from the red tartan Merry Christmas runner and matching napkins I purchased last year (available to shop below).

 I love the layering of the place settings.
-These awesome shiplap inspired chargers are from my friend Jackie Sawdust Angel @sawdustangel and I adore them!
-Of course they look great here, but the best part for this practical girl is the fact that you can bet they’re going to look good ALL YEAR LONG!
+These awesome shiplap inspired chargers are from my friend Jackie @sawdustangel and I adore them.
+Of course, they look great here, but the best part for this practical girl is the fact that you can bet they’re going to look good all year long.

-Lots of people ask me where I got my plates (that go with everything!).
-I have never found the exact ones, but I do have 2 similar sets, the exact table runner and matching napkins available to shop below.
+Lots of people ask me where I got my plates.
+I have never found the exact ones, but I do have two similar sets, the exact table runner and matching napkins available to shop below.

 Christmas Magic for the Bedroom

-Can you say, “Too much fun??” haha!
-I really did have a ball decorating this room (no pun intended!)
-If you follow me on Instagram you know all about the shenanigans that went on in order to put this “snowball scene” together.
-I may have created a teeter-totter type of chair balancing situation to climb on over and over again to put up these hanging snowball garlands 🙂 I shared the antics on my stories and flat out scared many people.
-Oops!
-I didn’t mean to, but it was worth it, don’t you think?
-Also, the outpouring of motherly concern was amazing and even though part of me felt a bit like a scolded child, I mainly felt love!
+Can you say, “Too much fun?”
+I really did have a ball decorating this room.
+If you follow me on Instagram, you know all about the shenanigans that went on in order to put this “snowball scene” together.
+I may have created a teeter-totter type of chair balancing situation to climb on over and over again to put up these hanging snowball garlands.

 Christmas holds treasured memories for most of us, but the stress to do it all can sometimes sabotage our holiday spirits and ruin the beauty and happiness of the holidays.